-President Obama dedicated a significant portion of his State of the Union speech on Tuesday night to the unlikely subject of preschool, calling for “states to make high-quality preschool available to every child in America.”
+President Obama dedicated a significant portion of his State of the Union speech last night to the unlikely subject of preschool, calling for “states to make high-quality preschool available to every child in America.”

 Universal preschool certainly sounds great, but at a time when education budgets are being cut, what’s the actual economic cost and benefit of attending preschool?
 Are finger painting and Play-Doh skills really worth it?

 In the U.S., 28 percent of 4-year-olds were enrolled in a state-funded preschool program during the 2010-11 school year, according to the National Institute for Early Education.
 Eleven states (most recently Arizona) provide no state-backed programs.
 The average amount states spent per child was $4,151 in 2011, though state support has been declining overall.
 Total funding declined $60 million from the previous year, following a $30 million decrease in 2009-10, and fell in 26 of the 39 states with pre-K programs.